 Sadly, Pacific Rim Uprising was the only movie of these to truly flop.
 It made money in China, but not enough, and it made significantly less in the United States than expected.
 We’ll probably never see a third one thanks to how poorly received this one was, so that inevitable Netflix animated series better count.

 Ready Player One

 The smartest movie on this list thanks to being directed by Steven Spielberg, Ready Player One is still very, very dumb.
+It absolutely belongs on this big dumbass movies list, mostly for its premise.
+But it’s also just a fantastic Spielberg thrill-ride.
 It’s essentially a roller coaster ride teleporting you from setpiece to setpiece, and WOW are they amazing setpieces, but it makes zero attempt to disguise that it is anything more than that.
 There’s some genuinely moving moments scattered throughout, and a moment in the climax that has made me tear up once or twice, but the whole of the movie is just as dumb as it is huge.
 I’ll have a bit more to write about this in a couple future blog posts.

 The first Deadpool was a small-scale, low-ambition superhero origin tale filled with silly jokes and not much else.
 My friend Kenny wrote all about this back in the day, but it was a legitimately refreshing film for how its budget wasn’t massive and neither was its scope.
 It wasn’t incredibly memorable or anything, but it was a good time.

 First off, it’s like they doubled the budget from the original.
 Everything is so much bigger, so much grander, and while the stakes are still surprisingly small, every single aspect is seemingly designed from the ground-up to be far bigger than its predecessor.